 In essays, poems, short stories, and plays, artists and theorists trace the negative collective that is the subject of contemporary life, in which art, the internet, and globalization have shed their utopian guises but persist as naked power, in the face of apocalyptic ecological disaster and against the claims of the social commons.

 “I convert care to cruelty, and cruelty back to care.
 I convert political desires to economic flows and data, and then I convert them back again.
 I convert revolutions to revelations.
-I don’t want, I want to leave, and then disperse myself everywhere and all the time.”
+I don’t want security, I want to leave, and then disperse myself everywhere and all the time.”

 “Supercommunity traverses every experience, every struggle.
 It gives voice to art as it does to social critique, to the critique of science in the same way as the syndicalism of the old and new labour-power, to the struggle of artists as precarious workers and the precarious workers as artists.”